f5devcentral/f5-agility-labs-threat-stack/docs/class1/AIP_Agent.rst

-*Challenge 8 – Install the Threat Stack Container Agent*
+*Challenge 8 – Install the AIP Container Agent*

 .. note::

-   Warning: Use only the command provided to install the Threat Stack Container Agent.
+   Warning: Use only the command provided to install the AIP Container Agent.
 Using UDF, establish a Terminal session with the host labelled,   “k8s”

 .. code-block::